-Most roller skis are made from a metal extrusion that’s fabricated in such a manner that you can mount roller ski wheels.
-When not equipped with pneumatic tires or shock absorbing wheel forks, aluminum shaft roller skis can be very uncomfortable, especially when skiing on poor pavement.
-With solid rubber wheels the vibration damping of the ski is mainly a function of the shaft construction and the design of the wheel forks.
-For roller skis that have larger pneumatic tires, the primary vibration damping is the air in the tire and there is no need to use the hybrid composite shafts and composite wheel forks.
+Most roller skis are made from a metal extrusion that is fabricated in such a manner that you can mount roller ski wheels.
+When not equipped with pneumatic tires or shock absorbing wheel forks, aluminum shaft roller skis can be uncomfortable, especially when skiing on poor pavement.
+For skis with solid rubber wheels, the vibration damping is mainly a function of the shaft construction and the design of the wheel forks.
+For roller skis that have larger pneumatic tires, the primary vibration damping is the air in the tire, so there is no need to use the composite shafts and composite wheel forks.

 HISTORY OF V2 COMPOSITE SHAFTS

 COMPOSITE FIBERS: Over the last twenty years we have tested most of the commercially available synthetic fibers, including the many variants of Carbon, S glass, E glass and Aramid.
 All of these fibers have strengths and weaknesses.
 Aramid fibers have high tensile strength, dampen vibration and are extremely abrasion resistant.
 But Kevlar™ (Aramid) is very weak in compression.
 Carbon is extremely stiff and strong in both tension and compression, but breaks very easily from impact, which is why so many Carbon ski poles break in sprint races and mass start races.
 Carbon is a great material, but to prevent impact failure Carbon fiber shafts need a core with good energy absorbing properties, and to endure the carbon should be combined with other impact resistant fibers.